th2-net/th2-infra/docs/MIGRATION.md

           hosts: []
     ```
   </details>
-* InfraGit values should be be updated.
+* InfraGit values have to be be updated.
   <details>
     <summary>new persistence configuration</summary>

     ### Changing persistence structure
-    * persistence have to updated to new format.
+    * persistence has to be updated to new format.
     ```
       infraGit:
         internal: true